avoco/cabinet/README.md

 #### ValidateExtension

-Reject any filename that does not have one of the indicated extensions.
+Don't accept any filename that does not have one of the indicated extensions.
 Raises a [`FileExtensionNotAllowed`](#exceptions) for a disallowed extension.

 Async OK.